FAQ

 SCHEDULING AN APPOINTMENT

-• We are currently accepting new clients.
-All appointments must be scheduled in advance you may call (404) 509-2014 or you may email Recovery Inside Out’s Director at allison@recoveryinsideout.com.
+All appointments must be scheduled in advance you may call 470-400-0830 or you may email Recovery Inside Out’s Intake Coordinator at info@recoveryinsideout.com .
 If a member of our team is on another phone line, or if you are calling outside of the normal operating hours of Intake, you are encouraged to leave a voicemail.
 All voicemails are confidential and treated with priority.
-Someone from our team will respond promptly (within normal operating hours) to ensure you are matched with the most appropriate therapist or service for your individual needs.
+Someone from our team will respond promptly (within normal operating hours) to ensure you are matched with the most appropriate therapist or service for your individual and/or family needs.

-• We work hard to be as accommodating as possible to fit our clients' schedules and that is why our therapists see clients Mondays – Fridays, with appointments beginning as early as 10am and ending as late as 8:00pm EST (including national and religious holidays).
+We work hard to be as accommodating as possible to fit our clients' schedules and that is why our therapists see clients Mondays – Fridays, with appointments beginning as early as 10am and ending as late as 8:00pm EST (including national and religious holidays).
+Select therapists offer evening and weekend appointments, as well.
 All appointments are subject to availability and based on the specific therapist's schedule.

 THERAPY AND THE THERAPEUTIC PROCESS